An Le

-An Thanh Le, (Vietnamese: Lê Thành Ân), born 1954, previously served as the Consul General for the US in Ho Chi Minh City, Vietnam, followed by Rena Bitter.
+An Thanh Le, (Vietnamese: Lê Thành Ân), born 1954, was previously the Consul General for the US in Ho Chi Minh City, Vietnam, followed by Rena Bitter.

-Born in Vietnam and was adopted by an American diplomat in France.
-Le moved with his adopted family back to the United States and settled in Virginia.
+Le was born in Vietnam and was adopted by an American diplomat in France.
+He moved with his adopted family back to the United States and settled in Virginia.
+Le and his family are Buddhists.

-He holds a Master in Science in Electrical Engineering and a Master of Science in Engineering Administration from George Washington University.
+He holds a master in science in electrical engineering and a master of science in engineering Administration from George Washington University.

-After graduate he worked at the United States Department of the Navy before becoming a diplomat in 1991.
+After graduating he worked at the United States Department of the Navy before becoming a diplomat in 1991.

 Diplomatic career

-An Le began his diplomatic career at the Embassy in China (Beijing 1991 to 1994) and moved to other postings in Asia and Europe:
+An Le began his diplomatic career at the Embassy in China (Beijing 1991 to 1994) and moved to other postings in Asia: